ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 ## 1. Introduction

-The objective of this chapter is to…:
+The objective of this chapter is to:
 * … introduce Design-Based Research (DBR) as a research method, including some definitions, other terminologies, and the structure of the research question;
 * … present different models for conducting DBR, their phases (analysis, development and evaluation) and characteristics;
 * … suggest a repertoire of activities that may be developed in each phase.